How to Write a Recommendation Letter for College

 Advice for Writing a College Reference Letter

-- Focus on the particular school.
+Focus on the particular school.
 Ask the student for information on the school where he or she is applying.
 Try to focus on the student’s skills that relate to their ability to succeed at that school.
 Even if it is a more general letter, ask the person about the types of schools they’re hoping to attend.
+The letter you write for a student attending community college will be different than one you’d do for someone who plans to go to a state or private university.

-- Mention how you know the student.
-At the beginning of the recommendation letter, explain how you know the student and state how long you’ve known the student.
+Mention how you know the student.
+At the beginning of the recommendation letter, explain how you know the student and state how long you’ve known them.
 If you’re a teacher, state how many courses he or she has taken with you.
-If you are an employer, explain the student’s role in your organization.
+If you are an employer, describe the student’s role and their performance with your organization.

-- Include specific examples.
+Include specific examples.
 In the letter, provide specific examples of ways in which the person has demonstrated various skills and qualities.
-Try to think of examples from when the person was in your class or your company.
+Try to think of examples from when he or she was in your class or your company.

-- Remain positive.
-State that you think this person is a strong candidate for the school.
-You might say something like you “recommend this person without reservation.”
-Emphasize this especially at the beginning and end of the letter.
-After all, you want to help this student stand out.
+Remain positive.
+State that you think this student is a strong candidate for the school.
+You might say something like you “recommend this individual without reservation.”
+Emphasize this, especially at the beginning and end of the letter.
+After all, you want to help the student stand out.

-- Follow the submission guidelines.
+Follow the submission guidelines.
 Ask the student how to submit the letter.
-Make sure you follow any requirements, especially about where to send it and when, as well as the format (for example, PDF, physical letter, etc.)
+Make sure you follow any requirements, especially about where to send it and when, as well as the format (for example, PDF, physical letter, etc.).
+Double-check the submission deadline so that there will be no question of not having your letter arrive on time.

 College Recommendation Letter From a Teacher

-You can use this business letter sample as a model.
+You can use this recommendation letter sample as a model.
 Download the template (compatible with Google Docs and Word Online), or read the text version below.

 College Recommendation Letter From a Teacher (Text Version)